PatKul/maestrore-archive-client-api/README.md

 The project is developed to enable Wave2 Systems clients upgrading from earlier versions of our cloud ERP, query historical sales.

-I have open-sourced it for anyone who want to make forks of the project for educational or commercial purposes.
+I have open-sourced it for anyone who wants to fork of the project for educational or commercial purposes.

 ## Installation